 Can I pick up the car earlier?

 Technically, yes.
-However, it might not be ready when you come into the car rental office, especially during peak season.
-In that case, you will have the option to wait or pick another car, depending on availability.
+However, it might not be ready when you arrive at the car rental office, especially during peak season.
+In that case, you can wait or pick up another car, depending on availability.

 What if I’m late?

-Contact the assistance number provided in your booking receipt and let them know you´re running late.
+Contact the assistance number in your booking receipt and tell them you´re running late.